NomadicWolf/UUIDProvider/README.md

 # UUIDProvider
-A bukkit plugin that provides players UUID support for other plugins.
+A Bukkit/Sponge plugin that provides players UUID support for other plugins.
-This plugin has been tested on Cauldron 1.6.4 and 1.7.10.
+This plugin has been tested on Cauldron 1.6.4/1.7.10, Spigot 1.8, 1.10, 1.11, and Sponge 1.10.2

 All my plugin's builds can be downloaded from http://kaikk.net/mc/#bukkit

-##Configuration
+##Install
-You can use this plugin without any configuration, but I recommend a MySQL database in order to enable cache.
+A MySQL database is required.
+Also [Kai's Commons](https://github.com/KaiKikuchi/KaisCommons/releases) is required.
 Edit plugins/UUIDProvider/config.yml and set your database account.
 If you're running multiple servers, be sure to use the same MySQL database to improve performances!